VoloshynArtem/moodleChatParser/README.md

 ## for now unrealized/untested features
-- refactor find new message to use db for lookup instead
 - refactor message flow
 - make everything a docker container
 - coloring messages in terminal output
+- tracking reactions (out of scope for now)